manojkumar-jmp/explore-async/docs/README.md

 # Multithreading, Asynchronous, and Parallel Programming in C#

+Welcome to this tutorial series on Multithreading, Asynchronous, and Parallel Programming using C#.
+I'm Manoj, and in this series, we'll break down advanced programming techniques that help you build responsive, scalable, and high-performance applications.

 ## [Module 1: Fundamentals of Concurrency](MODULE-1.md)

 ## [Module 2: Multithreading in Depth](MODULE-2.md)